jrfnl/wp-known-plugin-dependencies/readme.txt

 This plugin enriches the information about dependencies available to the Plugin Dependencies plugin bridging the gap until plugins catch up and start incorporating the `Depends` and `Provides` tags in their file headers properly.

+> You'll need to have version **1.3** or higher of the [WordPress Plugin Dependencies](https://wordpress.org/plugins/plugin-dependencies/) plugin installed for this plugin to have any effect.

 = Disclaimer: =
-The dependency list provided by this plugin is - and will always be - incomplete.
+The dependency list provided by this plugin is - _and will always be_ - incomplete.

 Additional information to be added to the list is [very welcome](https://github.com/jrfnl/wp-known-plugin-dependencies/pulls) and will be gracefully accepted.

 Even better: send a pull request or bug report to your favorite add-on plugin requesting them to start using the tags.

-> You'll need to have version **1.3** or higher of the [WordPress Plugin Dependencies](https://wordpress.org/plugins/plugin-> dependencies/) plugin installed for this plugin to have any effect.

 = Background =